joelchan/inst126-intro-programming-notes/Problem-Formulation.md

 :align: center
 ```

-You can imagine yet more variations, such as a version that scans a qr code to report any case of covid-19 for anonymity reasons (if **privacy** is a core value)
+You can imagine yet more variations, such as a version that scans a QR code to report any case of COVID-19 for anonymity reasons (if **privacy** is a core value).

+Notice the pattern: in each case, the *value* (accuracy, efficiency, inclusion, privacy) shapes *how you specify* what the system should do, and those specification choices then ripple into *what operations and data structures* appear in the decomposition.

 ### The role of values in problem formulation (and programming)

-I want you to notice how *values* shaped what happened in the problem formulation.

 Values are *not the same as "features"* (i.e., parts of a system).
-Values determine the shape of the problem formulation.
-They determine what we leave out or include, and how we specify it.
-So, at the end of the day, values ultimately shape what gets built (or not).

-You can think of values as higher- or deeper-level constraints and conceptions of what is Good.
-Examples: efficiency, cost-saving, performance, privacy, security, harm-reduction, equity.
+Values are higher-level constraints and conceptions of what is Good — things like efficiency, cost-saving, performance, privacy, security, harm-reduction, equity.
+They shape your specifications (what counts as "correct" or "valid"), which in turn shape your decomposition (what you build).
+So values ultimately determine what gets built (or not).

 A key idea is that **problem formulation involves values, whether you notice them or not**.
 This will come up in more or less mundane settings, from data analysis (what counts as "extreme values", what does "clean data" mean, what is in/out of the dataset), to visualization (do you encode as an explicit step a way to make the visualization accessible?).

+And this is exactly why **edge cases in your specifications matter so much**.
+Edge cases are often where values show up most clearly, because they’re about *who or what gets included vs. excluded*.
+A spec that doesn’t consider the edge case of a very long name, or a name in a non-Latin script, is encoding a value — perhaps unintentionally — about whose names "count."

-Sometimes not recognizing that these values are shaping your design decisions can lead to very different problem formulations, but also unintended consequences and harm for people whose values were not represented in your problem formulation, as we saw.
+Sometimes not recognizing that these values are shaping your design decisions can lead to unintended consequences and harm for people whose values were not represented in your problem formulation.
 Sometimes a value isn’t so much missing altogether as deprioritized heavily in favor of something else, often unintentionally.

 For example, there is a big difference in your experience as a woman or POC on social media if you have scalable ways to block or bar unwanted attention, vs. just a manual process of individually blocking each interaction or even person.
 To get around this, people have hacked together blocklists and other workarounds to stem the often unbearable torrent of abuse.
 Do you think that, say, Twitter, doesn’t actually value making sure people are not harmed or abused?
 Or do the engineers perhaps not hold these values in the same way as some of their users?